 The knee is a hinge joint that sits between the thigh and the shin.
-It functions the same as a hinge on a door would and sometimes gets a creaky as a hinge can.
-This joint allows the legs to bend and straighten which are necessary for walking, going up and down stairs, going from sitting to standing, running, and jumping.
-The anatomy of the knee consists of many structures from the bones, tendons and ligaments to the cartilage and muscles to help the knee function.
+It functions the same as a hinge on a door and sometimes gets a creaky as a hinge can.
+This joint allows the legs to bend and straighten, necessary for walking, going up and downstairs, going from sitting to standing, running, and jumping.
+The knee's anatomy consists of many structures from the bones, tendons, and ligaments to the cartilage and muscles to help the knee function.

 The knee has 4 main ligaments: